From Evaluation to Enhancement: Large Language Models for Zero-Knowledge Proof Code Generation: Introduction

-To address this gap, we introduce \textsc{ZK-Eval}, a domain-specific evaluation pipeline that probes LLM capability at three levels: language knowledge, gadget-level competence, and end-to-end program code generation (left panel of \F~\ref{fig:high-level-pipeline}).
-We anticipate that this design would provide a structured way to pinpoint where models succeed, where they fail, and why, rather than treating code generation as a monolithic task.
-Applying \textsc{ZK-Eval} to four state-of-the-art LLMs (including advanced reasoning models like GPT-o4-mini and GPT-o3) reveals a clear pattern.
-While models perform strongly on surface-level language knowledge, their accuracy drops significantly when reasoning about gadgets or assembling complete programs, often producing code that compiles but fails semantically.
-These results underscore both the promise of LLMs in lowering barriers to ZK development and the need for augmentations to bridge the gap between syntactic knowledge and reliable code generation.
-Motivated by these findings, we present \textsc{ZK-Coder} (right panel of \F~\ref{fig:high-level-pipeline}), an agentic framework that augments LLMs with constraint sketching, retrieval, and interactive repair.
-By grounding generation in constraint reasoning and guided gadget usage, \textsc{ZK-Coder} achieves substantial gains in reliability, improving success rates from 17.35\% to 83.38\% on Circom and from 32.21\% to 90.05\% on Noir.
+As will be detailed in \S~\ref{sec:capability-study}, applying \textsc{ZK-Eval} to four SoTA LLMs (including advanced reasoning models like GPT-o4-mini and GPT-o3) reveals a clear pattern.
+While models perform strongly on language knowledge, their accuracy drops significantly (below 30\%) when reasoning about primitives or assembling verification constraints, highlighting a critical gap between syntactic knowledge and end-to-end generation.
+These results underscore both the \emph{potential} of LLMs to democratize ZK development and the \emph{need} for targeted augmentations to bridge this capability gap.
+Motivated by these findings, we present \textsc{ZK-Coder} (right panel of \F~\ref{fig:high-level-pipeline}), which combines three key components: (i) a sketch layer (ZKSL) that explicitly models constraints using algebraic primitives, (ii) retrieval-augmented generation to ground specifications in verified implementations, and (iii) interactive refinement to fix constraint misspecifications.
+We observe that \textsc{ZK-Coder} achieves substantial gains, improving code generation success rates from 20.29\% to 87.85\% on Circom and from 28.38\% to 97.79\% on Noir (using GPT-o3).
+Ablation studies further confirm that sketching, guided retrieval and interactive refinement are indispensable; removing either component causes a significant performance drop (over 10\%).
 In summary, our contributions are as follows: \begin{enumerate}[leftmargin=*] \item We propose \textsc{ZK-Eval}, a three-stage evaluation pipeline for systematically assessing LLM capabilities in ZK code generation. \item We introduce \textsc{ZK-Coder}, an agentic framework that augments LLMs with constraint sketching, guided retrieval, and interactive repair to improve reliability. \item We evaluate the performance of four state-of-the-art LLMs on \textsc{ZK-Eval} and demonstrate how \textsc{ZK-Coder} substantially improves end-to-end code generation. \end{enumerate}